EU-Rail was at the ERTMS 2026 Conference in Valenciennes, France, from 21 to 23 April 2026. Organised by the European...

 Europe’s Rail Catalogue of Solutions illustrates successful R&I results in the form of possible products and solutions, while highlighting the benefits for final users, operators, infrastructure managers and/or suppliers.
 This publication also outlines the advantages of integrating demonstrators into market solutions so that they can deliver the rail innovation Capabilities of the future.

-The necessary technical specifications are collected in the System Pillar and revised with the sector to feed into the Technical Specifications for Interoperability (TSI) and the European standardisation process.
+The technical outputs developed within the System Pillar contribute to European standardisation and feed into the Technical Specifications for Interoperability (TSIs).

 The System Pillar is managed and led by the System Pillar Unit of EU-Rail, under the responsibility of the Executive Director, within the governance established by the Single Basic Act (Council Regulation (EU) No 2021/2085 of 19 November 2021).